ChessMax/awesome-programming-languages/README.md

 # Awesome programming languages
-The list of 375 awesome programming languages that you might be interested in.
+The list of 377 awesome programming languages that you might be interested in.
-If you like exploring programming languages or you are making your own programming language, than it's place for you.
+If you like exploring programming languages, or you are making your own programming language, then it's place for you.
 Here you can find interesting programming languages that are not well known.
-Also it's the place to look for a new ideas and inspiration.
+Also, it's the place to look for a new ideas and inspiration.
 Feel free to make a contribution.

 ## Related:
 - [Awesome Programming Languages articles](awesome-pl-articles.md);